 - Urban Data Specialist

-Don't forget we have very close industry ties and we often have industry practitioners teaching in our faculty.
+Don't forget we have very close industry ties and we often have industry practitioners teaching in our school.

 The emerging field of smart cities is of interest and relevance to a wide range of professions and disciplines areas.
 Accordingly, the range of Bachelor degree subject areas considered a relevant background for admission to this program is quite broad.
 Applicants with undergraduate degrees in the following subject areas and who have achieved a credit average will be eligible for admission to the suite of City Analytics programs.